 Traditional music is known for its many complex rhythms, using all kinds of instruments, like drums, bagpipes, tarambka, bells, string instruments, flutes, etc.

-Gypsy bands are traditionally invited to liven up wedding parties.
+Gypsy bands are traditionally invited for wedding parties.

 Hearing well-performed church chants can be a chilling and goosebump causing experience.
 Folk dancing is still hot in the region and can be witnessed on various occasions.